raulsh/coder/docs/admin/rabbit/README.md

 - The `Organization Lead` role can access user workspaces for troubleshooting purposes, but cannot edit templates
 - The `Platform Member` role cannot edit or create workspaces as they are created via a third-party system

-Custom roles can also be applied to service accounts:
+Custom roles can also be applied to headless user accounts:

 - A `Health Check` role can view deployment status but cannot create workspaces, manage templates, or view users
 - A `CI` role can update manage templates but cannot create workspaces or view users